microsoft/react-native-windows/blog/July2019Updates.md

    ```

 This marks the beginning of a journey where we actively will be contributing back to React Native and the wider community as almost all these APIs have been designed to be platform neutral/aligned with React programming model with a view to enhance the overall React Native API story for desktop and other targets.
-You can read about our proposals process [here](https://github.com/microsoft/react-native-windows/tree/master/vnext/proposals).
+You can read about and participate in our proposals process [here](https://github.com/microsoft/react-native-windows/tree/master/vnext/proposals).

 We are working on better documentation and samples for these new updates, stay tuned!

 ## Onboarding and developer experience

-We have been steadily addressing onboarding issues with the CLI, VS 2019 toolchain etc., to ensure reliability of your development experience.
+We have been steadily addressing onboarding issues with the CLI, VS 2019 toolchain etc., to ensure reliability of your development experience - **you can use VS 2019** to build React Native for Windows vNext projects.
 Thank you to those who have spun the wheels on this project so far and filed issues, please continue to report issues as you see them.

 We are also happy to report that we have begun a collaboration with VS Code for adding [React Native extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.vscode-react-native) support for React Native Windows.
 Through this extension, you will be able to debug your JS directly in VS Code without needing the Chrome debugger and several other useful tooling (including intellisense).
 We are in the early stages here, but since the work is happening in OSS, you can start trying this out using [these instructions](https://github.com/microsoft/react-native-windows/wiki/VS-Code-Debugging).